-I originally came to Lydia with an idea to create RoHo, a company that would import and sell these beautiful shoes while at the same time doing good for Kenya.
+I originally came to our artisans with an idea to create RoHo, a company that would import and sell these beautiful shoes & accessories while at the same time doing good for Kenya.
 But I did not have a true understanding of what doing good would means.
-I knew about coastal Kenya, where the shoes are made, but I’d never traveled there nor spoken with anyone from the area.
-I only knew what the Internet could tell me, which honestly wasn’t much.
 I learned that there are several nonprofits in that area, but there is a lack of quality infrastructure, schooling, etc. I also knew that unemployment rates were upwards of 40%, even higher for women, youth and other marginalized groups.

 These numbers are the result of lack of quality education and infrastructure, sure, but also this area used to have a lucrative tourism industry.
 This is not surprising considering an ocean teeming with wildlife, white sand beaches and gorgeous weather.
 But unfortunately, this area which once had a booming industry has experienced a recession due to threats by al Shabaab, a Somali terrorist group.
 With various sleeper cells in the vicinity and attacks planned, tourist traffic has decreased.
 While there were once jobs available for people in the tourism industry, these are becoming harder to come by and less consistent.
 With fewer employment opportunities, quality of life decreases.